LeNPaul/email-automation/README.md

 * Use `Start-Process <Python executable path> <main.py path>` to start the script as a background process that will run indefinitely.

 ### Linux

+### To Do

+* Need to implement this as part of a Django web API server.

+* Scripts will be run whenever certain API calls are made, which will trigger the email automation process.